Create and retrieve Satellite Image Time Series to study patterns and key changes in landscape evolution over time

-Once all of the parameters are set, you can generate data from the recipe.
-Some can be directly generated on-the-fly from the interface; the rest require retrieving the data from SEPAL folders.
+Once all parameters are set, you can generate data from the recipe.
+Some can be directly generated on the fly from the interface; the rest require retrieving the data from SEPAL folders.

 The analysis icons can be found in the upper-right corner of the SEPAL interface:

 : Plot data.

 The Download icon is only enabled when the data parameters are complete.
 If the button is disabled, check your parameters, as some might be missing.

 Select to start the plotting tool.
 Move the pointer to the main map; the pointer will be transformed into a .
 Click anywhere in the AOI to plot data for this specific location in the following pop-up window.

 The plotting area is dynamic and can be customized by the user.

 Using the slider (1), the temporal width displayed can be changed.
 It cannot exceed the start and/or end date of the time series.

 You can also select the observation feature by selecting one of the available measures in the dropdown selector in the upper-left corner (2).
 The available bands are the same as those described previously.